 Use Amore Sun-Dried Tomato Paste: Rather than using normal tomato paste, my family loves to use this sun-dried tomato paste for it's thickening factor and extra added depth of flavor.

-Add a Parmesan rind to your sauce while it simmers.
-This will instantly add flavor.
+Add a Parmesan rind: When you purchase a block of parmesan cheese - save/freeze your cheese rind for recipes like this!
+It's a unique ingredient that instantly adds flavor.
 The rind won't melt (though it will get soft); it will just sit in your sauce or soup and infuse it with extra umami and savor.

 Fresh Herbs vs Dried Herb Measurements: Because dried herbs are generally more potent and concentrated than fresh herbs, you'll need less -- typically three times the amount of fresh herbs as dry.
 For example, since this recipe calls for 2 teaspoons of dried Oregano, you'd need 2 Tablespoons of fresh oregano (since 3 teaspoons equal 1 tablespoon).